matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 **Question 17: Your manager asks you to set up a bare-bones Pub/Sub system as a sandbox for new developers to learn about messaging systems.
 What are the two resources within Pub/Sub you will need to create?**

-- Topics and databases
+- Topics and databases.
-- Topics and tables
+- Topics and tables.
-- Tables and subscriptions
+- Tables and subscriptions.
-- :white_check_mark: **Topics and subscriptions**
+- :white_check_mark: **Topics and subscriptions.**

 ```
 * Pub/Sub works with topics, which receive and hold messages, and subscriptions, which make messages available